 - a.
-On-site coverage at all times (24 hours/7 days per week) by nurses, counselors, and care managers, as well as access to a psychiatrist or other supervised prescriber available to respond within thirty (30) minutes. - (1) The program must have on-site scheduled psychiatry time as required by the client mix at any given time. - (2) The unit shall also have an RN on-site twenty-four/seven (24/7) for medication services and to facilitate transfers for medical admissions. - (3) Clinical supervisors of residential staff shall have, at a minimum, the qualifications defined in § 1.6(C)(1) of this Part. - a.
-All staff providing direct services who are not Licensed Independent Clinicians or Practitioners shall receive clinical supervision on an ongoing basis, as specified in § 1.6 (B)(2) of this Part.
+On-site coverage at all times 24/7 by nurses, counselors, and care managers, as well as access to a psychiatrist or other supervised prescriber available to respond within thirty (30) minutes. - (1) The program must have on-site scheduled psychiatry time as required by the client mix at any given time. - (2) The unit shall also have an RN, or unit L.P.N. who has access to an RN or APRN, on-site 24/7 for medication services and to facilitate transfers for medical admissions. - (3) Clinical supervisors of residential staff shall have, at a minimum, the qualifications defined in § 1.6(C)(1) of this Part above. - b.
+All staff providing direct services who are not Licensed Independent Clinicians or Practitioners shall receive clinical supervision on an ongoing basis, as specified in § 1.6 of this Part above.